How secular intolerance leads to Christian self-censorship

 The three organisations, including the International Institute for Religious Freedom, investigate Christian persecution and "secular intolerance."

-The distinction between a "free church in the West" and "the persecuted church" is not justified, they write.
+The distinction between a "free church in the West" and "the persecuted church" is not justified, they write in the report.
 Forms of persecution also take place in the West, but these are often incidents.
 "A few cuts do not kill you and barely hurt.
 But continuous small strikes eventually have an impact."

 The chilling effect